telatin/seqfu2/docs/intro.md

 is unique in taking as input both files and sequences, and properly supports IUPAC degenerate bases.

-## Getting an idea: view, qual, stats, count...
+## Getting an idea: view, qual, stats, count

 **[seqfu view]({{site.baseurl}}/tools/view.html)**
 is only for interactive use, and can be used to have a visual